myna/myna-html/README.md

 **Pro tip:** You may want to use CSS to hide the images by default or fix the size of a container to avoid unwanted pop-in while your page is loading.

-### Changing the content of an element
+### Restyling content

-Another common option for changing the content on your page is to test a small piece of copy such as a link, button label or article title.
-Here's how you do this for a link:

- 1. Add the link to your page:

-        <a href="goal.html">Sign up now!</a>

- 2. Tag the link with the CSS class for your experiment:

-        <a class="myna" href="goal.html">Sign up now!</a>

- 3. Add a `data-bind` attribute to the link:

-        <a class="myna" data-bind="text" href="goal.html">Sign up now!</a>

-    This uses the names of the variants on your Myna dashboard as the content of the element.

-**Pro tip:** There are two possible values of `data-bind` that differ in the way they treat special HTML characters such as `<`, `>`, `&` and `"`:

- - `data-bind="text"` interprets special characters as parts of the visible text by *escaping* them to their HTML entity forms: `<` becomes `&lt;`, `&` becomes `&amp;` and so on;

- - `data-bind="html"` treats special characters as HTML, allowing you to write HTML tags in your variant names: `<b>` means *bold* and so on.

-### Changing the style of an element

-You may want to vary the CSS styles on your page in addition to or instead of your content.
+You may want to vary the style of an element in addition to or instead of its content.
 You can do this as follows:

  1. Add the element to your page: